gamedev4995/Proyecto-Final/README.md

 como jugar

 ## Assets
-In Unity's Assets Store, we installed and imported the following FREE assets to decorate the landscape a bit and bring more life into the scene:
+In Unity's Assets Store, we installed and imported the following FREE assets to use its prefabs and decorate the maze:

 Prefabs used in our video game and what asset they're from:
 1. Fantasy RPG Human Male: FREE Modular Character - Fantasy RPG Human Male | Characters | Unity Asset Store